nzmpi/ZkTree-extension-se2/README.md

 # ZkTree

-This is an extension for [SE-2](https://github.com/scaffold-eth/scaffold-eth-2), which implement a zero knowledge Merkle tree.
+This is an extension for [SE-2](https://github.com/scaffold-eth/scaffold-eth-2), which implements a zero knowledge Merkle tree.
 I made it as general as possible to make it easy to use in different projects.

 This extension is build as a core part for more complex projects that need ZK Merkle trees.